pc2/Aurora-HLS/README.md

 ## Example design

-The example design is inspired by the original Xilinx example and contains a simple issue and a simple dump kernel, which just transmit and receive the data.
+The example design is inspired by the original Xilinx example and contains a simple send and a simple recv kernel, which just transmit and receive the data.
 The bitstream contains 2 instances for both qsfp ports.
-When using MPI every rank controls one qsfp port, so it scales to three FPGAs on one node with 6 ranks, for example.
+It is configured for our infrastructure with 3 FPGAs.

 ### Build the example